Milouu/superHeroes/readme.md

 ## Database
 - Open PhpMyAdmin
-- Create a new database named 'hetic_superHeroes_test'
+- Create a new database named 'hetic_superheroes'
-- Go to SQL, copy/paste hetic_superHeroes.sql & execute
+- Go to SQL, copy/paste hetic_superheroes.sql & execute
 - [!]
 Be careful, you may need to modify the SQL port in includes/config.php.
 The current SQL port is 3306.

 ## Features